-Gamma-ray bursts (GRBs) have been detected up to GeV energies by the EGRET experiment [1], and many models predict emission all the way into the very high energy (VHE, > 100 GeV) regime (e.g. [2, 3, 4]).
-Observations in this regime are limited to sources at relatively low redshifts (z \leq 0.5) because VHE gamma rays interact with the extragalactic background light (EBL) producing electron-positron pairs, causing their attenuation.
-The optical depth for this process increases with redshift and energy, and is roughly unity for 500 GeV (10 TeV) gamma rays from a redshift of 0.2 (0.05), according to one of the leading models [5].
+Gamma-ray bursts (GRBs) were detected up to GeV energies by the EGRET experiment [1], and many models predict emission all the way into the very high energy (VHE, > 100 GeV) regime (e.g. [2, 3, 4]).
+More recently, the Fermi-LAT detected more than 10 photons above 1 GeV from GRB 080916C [5, 6].

+Observations in this regime are limited to sources at relatively low redshifts ($z \le 0.5$) because VHE gamma rays interact with the extragalactic background light (EBL) producing electron-positron pairs, causing their attenuation.
+The optical depth for this process increases with redshift and energy, and is roughly unity for 500 GeV (10 TeV) gamma rays from a redshift of 0.2 (0.05), according to one of the leading models [7], although more recent models suggest that this absorption may be overstated [8].